gabbaborjaa/gvsu-cis350-text_editors/docs/proposal-template.md

 # Anticipated Problems

 - Problems in implementing the GUI
-- Possible issues with tracking version control
+- Possible issues with implementing version control feature

 Remember this is a living document is expected to be changed as you make progress on your project.